 What is a betting exchange?

-To put it simply, a betting exchange is just like a bookmaker, but with one key difference.
+A betting exchange is just like a bookmaker, but with one key difference.

 Instead of betting against a bookmaker, we actually bet against other people.